foreverphoenix/the-phoenix-flavour/content/wtp/installation/fallout-4.md

 - Find **Fallout 4** in your **Games Library** and hit **Play**.
 - You will be prompted with a notification that Fallout 4 is configuring your video options, click **OK**.
-- Click **OK** again to the next window and hit **Exit** to close the launcher again.
+- Click **OK** again to the next window and hit **Exit** to close the launcher.

 ![Regenerate INIs](/Pictures/fallout/installation/regenerate-inis.png)

 ## Future Updates

-The most important mod for any Bethesda game is the **Script Extender**, a resource that is in turn required for many key mods.
+The most important mod for most Bethesda games is the **Script Extender**, a resource that is in turn required for many key mods.
 The **Fallout 4 Script Extender** (F4SE) is *version dependent*.
 It requires a specific version of Fallout 4.
 For instance, F4SE 0.6.21 *requires* Fallout 4 1.10.163, and will not work with any other version of the game.

 Unfortunately any update for the Creation Club requires the game executables to be updated which breaks F4SE every time.
 When that happens, the Script Extender team usually updates F4SE within a few days.
 Any F4SE plugins will have to be updated by their respective authors as well which can take several weeks.